 Europe, Sir Ernest Shackleton begins a daring expedition.
 He aims to be the first to cross the Antarctic on foot.
 Together with him on his ship Endurance are 69 sled dogs, a gramophone, a bicycle and a stowaway.
 Hidden amidst oil skins and sea boots, 17-year-old Merce Blackboro is on his way to the South Pole.
-Their journey into the ice is by way of the sub-Antarctic island of South Georgia.
+Their journey into the ice is by way of the sub-Antarctic Island of South Georgia.
 An odyssey full of privations through the vastness of the south polar sea now begins for the 28 members of the expedition.
 Shackleton's unwavering optimism holds them together, and they are driven on by cold, hunger and their hopes of being rescued.

-The last September Bowen, Elizabeth 2021
+Bowen, Elizabeth The Last September (2021)